How Can We Help?

 What is the buyer agent commission?
 How does that work?

 The buyer’s broker commission or sometimes called buyer agent commission is the amount of money a Seller agrees to pay the broker representing the buyer as an inducement for other brokers to show and sell your home (remember that brokers earn the money and pay their agents.
-Agents do not get paid directly, hence the confusion between broker and agent) typically, the commission is defined as a percentage of the selling price and is advertised in the agents information section of the listing in MLS.
-It is paid at closing and any restrictions or additional incentives are listed in the private remarks section of the listing agreement.
+Agents do not get paid directly, hence the confusion between broker and agent).
+Typically, the commission is defined as a percentage of the selling price and is advertised in the agents information section of the listing in MLS.
+It is paid at closing out of proceeds and any restrictions or additional incentives are listed in the private remarks section of the listing agreement.